 You are required by law to declare one hundred percent (100%) of your tips.
 Federal law requires that we maintain accurate records concerning tips received by our employees.
 The Internal Revenue Service requires all team members who receive tips to report such amounts received to the Company so that the tips can be added to the employee's wages and taxed appropriately.
+Third party apps such as Venmo,Zelle,PayPal etc. are not acceptable forms for receiving gratuities.

-The Common Man Family complies with a program called Tip Reporting Alternative Commitment ("TRAC").
+The Common Man Family complies with a program called Tip Reporting Alternative Commitment (TRAC).
 You must comply with TRAC by reporting all of your credit card and cash tips.

-Tipping Out/Tip Pooling: While we encourage our tipped positioned employees to show appreciation to those individuals, Bussers/Smiling People Greeters/Bartenders, who help him/her earn his/her income through shift support tasks, you are not required or mandated to participate in this show of appreciation.
+Tipping Out/Tip Pooling: While we encourage our tipped position employees to show appreciation to individuals like Bussers/Smiling People Greeters/Bartenders who help him/her earn his/her income through shift support tasks, you are not required or mandated to participate in this show of appreciation.